Abdelrhman-CaT/ROT13-Encoder-Decoder.py/README.md

-# ROT13-Encryptor-Decryptor.py
+# ROT13-Encoder-Decoder.py
-An Encryption tool using ROT13 Algorithm
+An Encoding tool using ROT13 Encoding Algorithm

 ## Instructions:
-1- Specify whether you want to Encrypt or Decrypt 2- Enter the phrase you want to Encrypt or Decrypt
+1- Specify whether you want to Encode or Decode 2- Enter the phrase you want to Encode or Decode

 Good Luck!